Funny: Singin' in the Rain

 Cosmo: Simpson, I once lent you a cigar.
 Can I have it back?

-The climax moment of the film is this, awesome, and Heartwarming all at once.
+- The climax moment of the film is this, awesome, and Heartwarming all at once.
 Starting with Cosmo happily dancing along to the Singin' in the Rain number, with Don and R.F. gleefully joining in as they dance over to the rope to raise the curtain and badly sing along as they do so.
+The final clincher is when, as the audience roars with laughter at the reveal of Kathy behind the curtain, Cosmo runs out on stage and takes over the microphone from her to continue the song while the oblivious Lina is still lip-syncing.
 One of the best movie endings in history.

 - The scene where they're trying to get the mike to work.
 First, they put it in a bush.
 Then, they put it over her heart.
 (It catches her heartbeat).
 Then, they put it on her shoulder, and it finally seems like all is well...